civboot/fngi/README.md

 needed of it.
 To understand this better, go back to early programming
 languages: unix had sh and C.

-Unix sh is barely a lanugage.
+Unix sh is barely a language.
 It has only a single type, the string.
 It has an extremely obtuse syntax who's sole method of operation is to dynamically execute scripts and modify strings.
 In truth, the shell "syntax" depends on a host of of other complex syntaxes: awk, grep, regexes, individual command lines, formats of